AzureInnovationDay/Infra4AI/Securerag.md

 To allow access to your Storage Account from Azure OpenAI and Azure AI Search, you need to set up Storage Account to bypass your Azure OpenAI and Azure AI Search as [trusted services based on managed identity](https://learn.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal#trusted-access-based-on-a-managed-identity).

-In the Azure portal, navigate to your storage account networking tab, choose "Selected networks", and then select **Allow Azure services on the trusted services list to access this storage account** and click Save.
+In the Azure portal, navigate to your storage account networking tab, choose "**Enabled from selected virtual networks and IP addresses**", and then select **Allow Azure services on the trusted services list to access this storage account** and click Save.

-### Disable public network access

-You can disable public network access of your Storage Account in the Azure portal.
+It will restrict public access to your Storage Account too.

-To allow access to your Storage Account from your client machines, like using Azure OpenAI Studio, you need to create [private endpoint connections](https://learn.microsoft.com/en-us/azure/storage/common/storage-private-endpoints) that connect to your blob storage.

 ## Role assignments